 You may administer AP Exams in world languages in a regular classroom, a language lab, or a computer lab.
 Make sure the room you plan to use has all of the necessary equipment and that all the correct materials are ordered.

-AP Coordinators must prepare for the recording portion of the AP World Language Exam:
+AP Coordinators must prepare for the recording portion of the AP French, German, Italian, and Spanish Language Exams:

 - Select the method students will use to record their responses for the speaking/sight-singing portion of the exams, i.e., tape, digital language lab, or computer.

 - Hold several practice recording sessions so that you, the AP teachers, your school's technical staff (if applicable), the proctors, and the students gain a full understanding of the process.

 - Encourage AP teachers to practice recording student responses using the method that will be used on exam day.
 This way, students will become familiar with the process and confident about using it.

 - Make sure that students practice with released free-response questions and short-answer questions from the course and exam descriptions available on AP Central®, or practice exams by teachers of authorized AP courses, which are accessible on the AP Course Audit website.

 - Have proctors practice saving and naming MP3 files and burning the files to CD before the exam administration.